nemoarchive/analytics/cron_uploader/README.md

     * The bundling script runs every Wednesday, and the date on the file reflects the date of the .diff file created in incoming.
 The first line is a header line that has information useful for you (incoming directory, prefix, etc)
   * Read from a list of absolute filepaths.
 Straight and to the point.
 Good for pinpointing specific files
   * Read from "dmz" inventory manifest file.
 This file is generated on Sundays and will have the most up-to-date paths.
+    * If a file was moved, there is a good chance a file may be duplicated on the server as there is no way to know if it is new or a file that changed paths.
   * Read all tar files from a supplied input directory.
 Again good for pinpointing specific files.
   * Read from the "derived" identifiers in the NeMO identifiers database.
     * When files are bundled, they are assigned identifiers and inserted here (along with sequence and alignment tables)